-Three out of 10 private sector landlords plan to sell one or more properties, compared with 16% who expect to buy at least one more in the next 12 months.
+Three out of 10 private sector landlords in England and Wales plan to sell one or more properties, compared with 16% who expect to buy at least one more in the next 12 months.

 This is despite the fact that 35% of buy-to-let investors said they had seen increased tenant demand during the past three months, according to the National Residential Landlords Association (NRLA).

 Unsurprisingly, nearly two-thirds of landlords said their businesses had been negatively impacted by Covid-19, with 18% saying the pandemic had had a significant negative impact on it.

 The pandemic, lockdown and the resulting negative impact on jobs and earnings has led to a steep increase in the number of tenants who have fallen behind on their rental payments.

 The NRLA estimates that private sector rent arrears in England as a result of coronavirus stand at £437m.

 This increase in rent arrears, combined with rising costs as a result of regulatory and tax changes, has made the sector less profitable, leading many landlords to review their portfolios and sell properties.

 The fact that nearly a third of landlords are planning to sell properties is bad news for tenants in the private rental sector.

 There is already a mismatch between supply and demand, and a further reduction in the number of properties available to let is likely to drive rents higher.